pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ### What It Does

 `@State` is a simple property wrapper that tracks **value types** local to a single view.
 SwiftUI watches changes to this state, re-rendering the view if the property changes.
-Because `@State` manages data that is strictly bound to a single view, it’s excellent for simple, ephemeral pieces of state—like toggles, counters, and text inputs.
+Because `@State` manages data that is strictly bound to a single view, it's excellent for simple, ephemeral pieces of state—like toggles, counters, and text inputs.

 ```swift
 struct CounterView: View {